diederikh/Cocoamon-blog/_posts/2015-02-03-constants-in-swift.markdown

 	...
 ```

 This means we don't need the struct within a class construct to make this all work.
-I still like and will use the struct within a class to group the
+I still like, and will use, the struct within a class to group the
-static variables as I think it will improve readability.
+static variables as I think it will improve readability of your code.